akcodes29/prework-study-guide/README.md

 ## Description

-I created an unique study guide that visually pops out at the reader due to its calming beautiful colors and easy to read format.
+I created an unique study guide that visually pops out at the reader due to its calming, beautiful colors and easy to read format.
 My motivation was to have a website that I can refer back to, as well as, add to in the future during my time in the coding bootcamp.
 It will help me study and keep track of notes in a fun way.
 I learned an abudent amount of foundational skills relating to HTML, CSS, JS, and GIT that I will use as I grow and become more fluent as a computer programmer.

 ## Installation
 N/A for this project.